iburunat/org-taskforecast/README.md

 ### Interruption

-Interruption function devides the currently working task link into two task links, worked and remaining work, when you've already started working on a task and you've clocked-in anthoer task without getting the working task done.
+Interruption function divides the currently working task link into two task links, worked and remaining work, when you've already started working on a task and you've clocked-in another task without getting the working task done.
 And the task link of newly clocked-in task is placed the head of todo task links.
 This is helpful to resume working on the task which you've worked on before switching to the interruption task.